 With tight budgets, care homes should look beyond unit price and focus on cost per wash.

-- Ocean Professional offers the lowest upfront cost for standard daily loads
+- Ocean Professional offers a lower upfront cost for standard daily loads

-- Ocean Diamond costs more initially but reduces rewashes and extends fabric life
+- Ocean Diamond costs more initially but can reduce rewashes and extend fabric life

 See our guide on laundry cost per wash.